openshift-labs/learn-katacoda/middleware/middleware-quarkus/spring/06-deploy-and-test.md

 `oc rollout status -w dc/fruit-taster`{{execute T1}}

-Wait for that command to report `replication controller "fruit-taster-1" successfully rolled out` before continuing.
+Wait (about 30 seconds) for that command to report `replication controller "fruit-taster-1" successfully rolled out` before continuing.

+> If the `oc rollout` command appears to not finish, just `CTRL-C` it and run it again.

 And now we can access using `curl` once again: